LUX* South Ari Atoll

 South Ari Atoll seasonality runs at the central-atoll pattern with the year-round whale-shark window adding the distinctive marine signal.
 December through April is the dry window with the cleanest combination of weather, lagoon clarity, and the design-led-luxury peak booking pressure (consistent whale-shark encounters at the southern reef edge in direct adjacency).
 The 193-villa luxury inventory typically requires three to five months ahead for peak windows.

 May through November carries the southwest monsoon.
-Rates drop materially, the longer-axis-island scale supports comfortable family multi-week stay arithmetic, and the whale-shark encounter pattern continues at slightly lower frequency through the wet shoulder.
+Rates drop materially, the longer-axis-island scale supports a comfortable family multi-week stay, and the whale-shark encounter pattern continues at slightly lower frequency through the wet shoulder.
 House-reef visibility softens through the deep monsoon (June-August) but remains workable for the daily snorkel programme.

 Contrarian's pick: late September into early October when the southwest monsoon eases, family demand softens before the half-term return, and the whale-shark corridor encounter rates strengthen ahead of the dry-window peak.